Avalanche (AVAX) Crypto: What It Is, What It’s Worth and Should You Be Investing?

 How Does the Avalanche Platform Work?

 The three blockchains are:

-- Exchange Chain (X-chain): The X-chain is responsible for transactions and creation on the blockchain.
-This is where assets are exchanged and trades occur.
+- Exchange Chain (X-chain): The X-chain is the platform for creating and trading digital smart assets.
 Because of the proof of stake protocol, this is also where AVAX coins are created.